-Stellar Asset Management Ltd - Form 8.3 - K3 Capital Group Plc
+Stellar Asset Management Ltd - Form 8.3 - K3 Capital Group PLC

 |Buy

-NB: The additional change of 78 shares since our last disclosure on 4thJanuary 2023, is due to a transfer out of a discretionary holding.
+NB: The additional change of 841 shares since our last disclosure on 5thJanuary 2023, is due to a transfer out of a discretionary holding.

 (b) Cash-settled derivative transactions